-Whether you need $500 to have a tooth pulled or $2,000 to purchase a used car to get back and forth to work, you’ll want to go with a company that is quick to fund their approved loans.
+Whether you need $500 to have a tooth pulled or $2,000 to purchase a used car to get you to work and back, you’ll want to go with a company that is quick to fund their approved loans.
 Big Picture Loans fits this bill; however, their terms may make it difficult to pay back the loan in full.
-Read our detailed review of Big Picture Loans to determine if this is the right loan for you.
+Will Big Picture Loans get you out of your immediate financial jam?
+Let’s take a look at the bigger picture.

 Is Big Picture Loans Licensed?